squillero/computer-sciences/Python/exams/guess_who/README.md

         feature_name = feature_value

-(for example, Beard = YES, or Hair Length = Short).
+(for example, Beard = YES, or Hair length = Short).

 3. print all the characters present and related information on the screen

 4. show, following each question, the characters who respond to that characteristic and to the previous ones (e.g., if the question is
-   "Hair Color = Blonde", only blond characters will be shown), by printing the number of the question and the question, followed by the list of characters
+   "Hair color = Blond", only blond characters will be shown), by printing the number of the question and the question, followed by the list of characters

 5. print the final result on the screen: in particular, if at the end of the questions there is only one character left, the